andrioid/ygroceries/README.md

 - [x] React Navigation.
 Simple Stack to start with
 - [x] Get YJS to run on React Native
 - [x] Get y-websocket to run on React Native
-- [ ] Be able to store the YJS blob somewhere on device (temporary until we can make a backend for YJS)
-- [ ] Create a root document with a sub document for the list
 - [x] Screen to show lists (front page for now)
 - [ ] Prompt to create a new list